 Canceling a meeting is not the end of the world, but I have learned that there are two ways of notifying attendees: the correct one and the one I choose.
 Not everyone received the message, and some showed up just to see an empty room.
 Probably in case of canceling an event, it is better to risk spamming people and send more messages than necessary than to send only one update and hope that everybody reads it.

 Talks for beginners

-I am sure that a single introductory talk is not enough and we need a series of meetings.
+Preparing such talk is tough not only because we must decide which concepts are fundamental and what can be omitted but also because teaching is more demanding than sharing our own experience.
+Also, a single introductory talk is not enough, and we need a series of meetings.
 Even though preparing them will be challenging, such talks may significantly increase the number of people coming to our meetups.